JLSteenwyk/ecomp/docs/index.rst

 Evolutionary Compression Documentation
 ======================================

-Welcome to the developer documentation for |project|.
-This site mirrors the ClipKIT documentation layout so contributors familiar with that project can be productive immediately.
-Use the navigation menu or the table of contents below to find the information you need.
+Welcome to the eComp documentation.
+This site mirrors the structure of the PhyKIT docs so users familiar with that project can navigate quickly.
+Use the sections below to learn about the project, explore usage examples, or dive into API and developer notes.

 .. toctree::
    :maxdepth: 2
    :caption: Table of Contents

-   overview
-   architecture
-   cli
-   development
-   benchmarks
+   about/overview
+   usage/quickstart
+   usage/benchmarking
+   usage/api
+   tutorials/workflows
+   frequently_asked_questions/index
+   change_log/index
+   other_software/index
+   data/index